-Documents Submitted by Details Form

-J no.

-Foreign language proficiency test scores - Certificates of Proficiency Required applicants Please refer to page 4 for details.
-On the "Documents to Submit Check List" (Form 0), indicate whether you are including the Certificate of Proficiency in your mailed documents or whether you will bring it on the day and submit it before the start of Academic Exam.
+Application documents and other items Submitted by Details Form no. Foreign language proficiency test scores - Certificates of Proficiency Required applicants Please refer to p.
+5 for details.
+On the "Documents to Submit Check List", indicate whether you are including an original copy of the Certificate of Proficiency in your mailed documents or whether you will bring it on the day and submit it before the start of Academic Exam. as required by the exam supervisor.